smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: Token

+.. cmdoption:: --token-class-support-take-text, --tcstt

+    When specifying an external token class which provides the 'take_text' member function, this option needs to be given.

+Default: false (disabled)

+.. cmdoption:: --token-class-support-repetition, --tcsr

+    This option must be specified when specifying an external token class which provides the repetition count inside the token itself.

+Default: false (disabled)

 .. cmdoption:: --token-id-type type name

     ``type-name`` defines the type of the token id.
 This defines internally the macro ``QUEX_TYPE_TOKEN_ID``.